-- (a) may have access to, and inspect and check the operation of, any computer and any associated apparatus or material which is or has been in use in connection with the records; and - (b) may require any person having charge of, or otherwise concerned with the operation of, the computer, apparatus or material to afford such assistance as the officer may reasonably require. - (6) Any officer exercising any power conferred by subsection (5) may- - (a) seize and detain any records which the officer has reason to believe may be required as evidence in proceedings under any of the provisions of this Ordinance; and

-(b) where the records are stored in any electronic form, require the records to be produced in a form in which they may be taken away.
+- (a) may have access to, and inspect and check the operation of, any computer and any associated apparatus or material which is or has been in use in connection with the records; and - (b) may require any person having charge of, or otherwise concerned with the operation of, the computer, apparatus or material to afford such assistance as the officer reasonably requires. - (6) An officer exercising any power conferred by subsection (5) may- - (a) seize and detain any records which the officer has reason to believe may be required as evidence in proceedings under any provision of this Ordinance; and - (b) if the records are stored in any electronic form, require the records to be produced in a form in which they may be taken away.

-(7) Any person who enters any premises by virtue of this section, or of a warrant issued under it, shall not disclose to any other person any information obtained on the premises with regard to any trade secret, unless the disclosure was made in the performance of their duty and any person who fails to comply with this subsection is guilty of an offence.
+(7) A person who enters any premises by virtue of this section, or of a warrant issued under it, must not disclose to any other person any information obtained on the premises with regard to any trade secret, unless the disclosure was made in the performance of the person's duty.